atom/github/docs/feature-requests/005-editable-diff.md

 ## :checkered_flag: Motivation

-- saves user the trouble of needing to toggle to an editor and back again when you notice typos, `console.log()` statements, or `.only()` in tests when reviewing changes right before committing.
+This can save user the trouble of needing to toggle to an editor and back again when they notice typos, `console.log()` statements, or `.only()` in tests when reviewing changes right before committing.

-- is a part of the bigger PR review workflow we want to implement
+This also serves as a building block of the bigger PR review workflow we want to eventually implement.

 ## 🤯 Explanation